 Yes, the hardworking housekeeping staff has cleaned your hotel room, Airbnb or beach house.
-They have even upped their disinfecting game in the wake of the coronavirus and Covid-19.
+And most places have upped their disinfecting game in the wake of the coronavirus and Covid-19.
 But don’t trust that they adequately disinfected it.
 Or that they got all of the spots that might have been contaminated by a previous guest.
 If you plan to stay somewhere else overnight, here’s what to clean in a hotel room to protect yourself and your family.

 Years ago a TV reporter in Chicago investigated the disgusting nature of some hotel’s bedspread.
 I don’t remember the name of the hotel, but I do remember the “ewwww” feeling got as I watched it.
 Most hotels I stay in these days put sheets around the duvet which (I hope) housekeeping washes between visitors.
 But budget hotels still have those heavy bedspreads.
 Don’t sleep under them if you can avoid it.
 Bring your own blanket.

 A few years later, I checked into a guest room and found the TV remote encased in a cardboard sleeve.
 When I pulled it out, it was smooth — no individual raised buttons, no germ-trapping crevices.
 The idea was that the smooth front made it possible to actually disinfect the remote.